Josias-Ounsinli/Prompt-Engineering-In-context-learning/README.md

 The objectif of this work is to explore how useful existing LLMs like GPT-3 are for this task.

 ## Data
-There are two datasets you will use for this project
+There are two datasets to be used for this project

 ### Data 1: